U.S. District Court for the Middle District of Tennessee

 The threat of such penalties will chill voter registration efforts in our state and make Tennessee the only state that penalizes the submission of forms that are incomplete.

 On May 9, 2019, ACLU-TN, ACLU and our partners filed a lawsuit challenging the new law.
 The complaint charges the new law violates freedom of speech, freedom of association, due process, and the fundamental right to vote under the First and Fourteenth Amendments.
+On August 30, 2019, we filed a motion for preliminary injunction asking the court to stay enforcement of certain parts of the new statute, which would otherwise go into effect on October 1, 2019.
+On September 12, 2019, the court granted our motion for a preliminary injunction, blocking the law from going into effect while the lawsuit proceeds.

 Along with the lawsuit, we sent a notice letter to the state citing violations of the National Voter Registration Act.